dscho/pagefind-xkcd-demo/content/comics/2015-8-24-synonym-movies-2.md

 Puncher Lastname

-Tropical boaters: spooky boat
+[Third group of four DVDs.
+First and last standing straight, others leaning on first.]

+Tropical Boaters: Spooky Boat

-Tropical boaters: Angry worhface
+Tropical Boaters: Angry Wormface

-Tropical boaters: boats everywhere

-Tropical boaters: vitamin water
+Tropical Boaters: Boats Everywhere

+Tropical Boaters: Vitamin Water

+[Fourth group of four DVDs.
+Three standing straight, second from left leaning on first.]

-Professor whip and the box of god
+Professor Whip and the Box of God

-Professor whip and the scary church
+Professor Whip and the Scary Church

-Professor whip and the looks for a cup
+Professor Whip Looks for a Cup

-Professor whip is in another movie
+Professor Whip is in Another Movie